-The concept of Ethereum was originally mooted by a programmer called Vitalik Buterin, who discussed the possibilities of creating decentralised applications using scripting language on the Bitcoin network.
-However, when Buterin failed to receive widespread approval of his idea, he opted to create a new project, Ethereum, funded by an online crowdsale where Ethereum tokens known as Ether could be purchased using Bitcoin.
+The concept of Ethereum was originally mooted by a programmer named Vitalik Buterin, who discussed the possibilities of creating decentralised applications (dApps) using scripting language on the Bitcoin network.
+However, when Buterin failed to receive widespread approval of his idea, he opted to create a new project; Ethereum.
+This was funded by an online crowdsale where Ethereum tokens known as Ether could be purchased using Bitcoin.

 The Ethereum blockchain goes to far greater depths than the Bitcoin blockchain has to date.
-While Bitcoin utilises the blockchain to monitor and control its currency, Ethereum has allowed developers to operate pretty much any program they like on the Ethereum network using the innovative Ethereum Virtual Machine (EVM).
-The EVM allows for thousands of decentralised applications to utilise the same Ethereum blockchain without requiring central control of an individual or entity, with each guarded against fraudulent activities.
+While Bitcoin utilises the blockchain to monitor and control its currency, Ethereum has allowed developers to launch and operate pretty much any program they like on the innovative Ethereum Virtual Machine (EVM).
+The EVM allows for thousands of decentralised applications to utilise the same blockchain without requiring central control of an individual or entity, with each guarded against fraudulent activities.

 The Ethereum network’s fuel is its cryptocurrency, Ether.
 Ether helps to pay for the resources and power required to operate applications and programs on the Ethereum network.
-Rather than acting as a genuine cryptocurrency that can be spent on goods and services like Bitcoin, Ether is spent on powering a user’s experience on the decentralised apps within the Ethereum network.
+Rather than acting as a ‘currency’ coin that can be spent on goods and services like Bitcoin, ETH is a utility token, spent on powering a user’s experience within the Ethereum network.
 It has sometimes been called ‘digital oil’ due to the way in which it keeps the cogs of productivity turning.

-Ethereum works by allowing developers to design, build and deploy decentralised applications, known as ‘dapps‘, in Ethereum circles.
-The Ethereum network makes the process of developing blockchain applications easier and more efficient than before.
+Ethereum works by allowing developers to design, build and deploy decentralised applications, known as ‘dApps‘.
 Rather than having to create separate blockchains for each application, Ethereum allows for the development of potentially limitless dapps on a single network, all of which are powered by Ether.

 For any decentralised applications that operate on the Ethereum blockchain, there are a number of benefits and some minor limitations too, which we will explore below.